MauraSullivan-mx/ELK-Stack-Deployment/README.md

 Update the /etc/ansible/hosts file to include a group called [elk] with the IP address of your intended ELK server and specifying using python3.
 See below example:
 * 10.2.0.4 ansible_python_interpreter=/usr/bin/python3

-Run the playbook, and navigate to ____ to check that the installation worked as expected.

-TODO: Answer the following questions to fill in the blanks:
+Use the following command to run the playbook:

-Which file is the playbook?
-Where do you copy it?
-Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+**ansible-playbook install-elk.yml**

-_Which URL do you navigate to in order to check that the ELK server is running?
+To confirm that everything has been correctly configured, navigate to http://20.127.133.95:5601/app/kibana to check that the installation worked as expected.

 As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.